0xShadowByte/Ticketing-System/README.md

 - Use releases to track versions in the project
 - Grooming the backlog, what features must be they have so the product can be used by the users
 - Cleaning up the backlog, is every issue assigned to an epic
-- Setting up a sprint
+- Setting up a sprint and generating a sprint graph

 ### Tools Used